stas00/ipyexperiments/README.md

    del exp1
    ```
    If you re-run the experiment without either calling `exp1.finish()` or `del exp1`, e.g. if you decided to abort it half-way to the end, or say you hit "cuda: out of memory" error, then re-running the constructor `IPyExperiments()` assigning to the same experiment object, will trigger a destructor first.
 This will delete the local vars created until that point, reclaim memory and the previous experiment's stats will be printed first.

+Please refer to the [demo notebook](https://github.com/stas00/ipyexperiments/blob/master/demo.ipynb) to see this API in action.

 ## Contributing